kmarsyd/training.artemis.rds/_episodes/04-rcos2hpc.md

 # Transfer from RCOS to local with FileZilla

-Just as we accessed Artemis through the FileZilla interface earlier, we can likewise access the RCOS server.
+Just as we accessed Artemis through the FileZilla interface earlier, we can likewise directly access the RCOS server.
 The hostname for RCOS server is

 From external to university network:
 ```